-Nada NAUMOVIĆ Faculty of Medicine Hajduk Veljkova 3 21137 Novi Sad, Serbia nada.naumovic@mf.uns.ac.rs result, useful for an organism.
-According to Anokhin, operations and architectonics of functional systems include the following: afferent synthesis, decision making, forming the action result acceptor, efferent synthesis, the action itself, and recurrent afferent information about the result.
-Prof. Bajić conducted examinations of bioelectrical activity of the brain of experimental animals (electroencephalography) in the process of formation of conditioned reflexes after the application of strychnine, which facilitates synaptic transmission and the effect of acetylcholine.
-He followed the dynamics of formation of conditioned reflexes and registered the reduction in the number of involved brain structures over the time of its consolidation.
-The results are integrated in the candidate dissertation, which was successfully defended in 1966 in front of the Council of The Russian Academy of Sciences, acquiring the scientific degree of the Candidate of Medical Sciences of the USSR.
-At that time, in the Socialist Federal Republic of Yugoslavia there were only 21 doctoral theses defended in the field of medical sciences [4].
-Prof. Bajić also defended his doctoral dissertation in Novi Sad in June of 1969 [5].
-In the dissertation, he highlighted the significance of reticular formation in the processes of conditioning, learning, and excitation of higher parts of the nervous system.
+The founder of neurophysiology at the Faculty of Medicine and the Laboratory of Neurophysiology (established in 1965) is Prof. Mihailo Bajić.
+From 1961 to 1967, Prof. Bajić, as a scholar of the USSR's, stayed at the Department of Normal physiology at the Sechenov First Medical Institute in Moscow.
+He worked under the guidance of brilliant follower of I.P.Pavlov, academician Pyotr Kuzmich Anokhin (1898-1974) itself, author of the theory of functional systems (1968) [3].
+Functional systems are extremely dynamic, autonomous central-peripheral organizations, united in cyclic organization in order to provide the ultimate, for an organism useful, result.
+According to Anokhin, operations and architectonics of functional systems include: afferent synthesis, decision making, forming the action result acceptor, efferent synthesis, the action itself and recurrent afferent information about the result.
+Prof. Bajić conducted examinations of bioelectrical activity of brain of experimental animals (electroencephalography) in the process of formation of conditioned reflexes after application of strychnine, which facilitates synaptic transmission and effect of acetylcholine.
+He followed the dynamics of formation of conditioned reflex and registered the reduction in number of involved brain structures through the time of its consolidation.
+The results are integrated in the candidate dissertation, which was successfully defended in 1966 in front of the Council of The Russian Academy of Sciences, acquiring the scientific degree Candidate of Medical Sciences of USSR.
+At that time, in Former Yugoslavia there were only 21 doctoral thesis defended in the field of medical sciences [4].
+Prof. Bajić also defended his doctoral dissertation in Novi Sad in June, 1969 [5].
+In the dissertation he highlighted the significance of reticular formation in the processes of conditioning, learning and excitation of higher parts of nervous system (Figure 1).

-In the neurophysiological laboratory in Novi Sad, Prof. Bajić introduced stereotactic method for implanting microelectrodes, which enabled the registration of a single-unit activity in various brain structures in different conditions and during the application of biologically active substances.
+In neurophysiological laboratory in Novi Sad, Prof. Bajić introduced stereotactic method for implanting microelectrodes and this enabled the registration of single unit activity in various brain structures in different conditions and during application of biologically active substances.
 Prof. Bajić was a visionary, a wide-range scientist, but also an excellent manager.
-At the time he was the dean of the Faculty (1973-1977) and the director of the Institute of Preclinical Disciplines (1975-1990), Prof. Bajić significantly improved the activities, especially of the neurophysiological laboratory, thanks to the acquisition of modern equipment, by developing cooperation with other institutes in the country and abroad, and by generating quality staff for dealing with the demanding and futuristic research in the field of neurosciences.
-For merits in the development of neurophysiology and international cooperation, Prof. Bajić was awarded I.M.
-Sechenov Gold Medals in 1978 and 2005 in Moscow.
+At the time he was a dean of the Faculty (1973-1977) and the director of the Institute of Preclinical Disciplines (1975-1990), Prof. Bajić significantly improved the activities, especially of neurophysiological laboratory, thanks to acquisition of modern equipment, developing cooperation with other institutes in the country and abroad and by generating quality staff and team dealing with demanding and futuristic research in the field of neurosciences.
+For merits in the development of neurophysiology and international cooperation, Prof. Bajić was awarded the Gold medals in the name of I.M.
+Sechenov in 1978 and 2005 in Moscow.